Use the search to find what you are looking for

 Initial clinical presentations are usually non specific and the patient may have cancer that has spread to more than one part of the body.
 The origin of the cancer can sometimes be found through investigations; and sometimes it remains hidden.
 Finding the primary site, or the tissue of origin, is important for treatment.
 If a secondary cancer appears in the lungs, for example, but originated in the bowel, it remains bowel cancer genetically and needs to be treated as such.

-CUP probably accounts for about 3% of cancer diagnoses; but this figure depends on how CUP is defined.
+CUP probably accounts for 2-3% of cancer diagnoses; but this figure depends on how CUP is defined.
 Other terms for CUP include: Tumour of Unknown Origin, Occult Primary Malignancy – Occult meaning hidden from the Latin Occultus – and, more specifically, Carcinoma of Unknown Primary.
 Depending on their features, cancers are classified as either carcinoma, sarcoma, lymphoma or melanoma.
 Most CUP definitions are of metastatic carcinoma of unknown primary.
 But further definitions are needed to achieve effective treatment.

 The pathology samples of blood, and tissue from a biopsy if one is taken, give the doctors clues but the reason CUP is so problematic is because in these patients the cells have lost their unique features in the cancer spread.
 This makes identifying the original cancer cells (the target of systemic treatment e.g. by chemotherapy) difficult.

 Because carcinoma of unknown primary may originate in any epithelial cells in the body, and CUP biology is not understood (other than that the primary stays small or disappears yet spreads unpredictably) it is a challenging diagnosis for the cancer doctor as well as the patient.